Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 1. Resize the browser's width, setting the windows to half or to less than a quarter of its original size.
 Notice what happens with the items in the header: Some elements will not appear in the visible area of the header.

 1. Open **Site.css** file from the Visual Studio Solution explorer, located in **Content** project folder.
-Press  **CTRL+F** to open Visual Studio integrated search, and write **@media** to locate the **CSS media query**.
+Press  **CTRL + F** to open Visual Studio integrated search, and write **@media** to locate the **CSS media query**.

-	The media query condition defined in this template works in this way: When the browser's window size is below **850px**, the CSS rules applied are the ones defined inside this media block.
+	The media query condition defined in this template works in this way: When the browser's window size is below **850 px**, the CSS rules applied are the ones defined inside this media block.

  	![Locating the media query](./images/Locating-the-media-query.png?raw=true "Locating the media query")

 	_Locating the media query_

-1. Replace the max-width attribute value set in 850px with 10px, in order to disable the adaptive rendering, and press **CTRL + S** to save the changes.
-Return to the browser and press **CTRL+F5** to refresh the page with the changes you have made.
+1. Replace the max-width attribute value set in 850 px with 10px, in order to disable the adaptive rendering, and press **CTRL + S** to save the changes.
+Return to the browser and press **CTRL + F5** to refresh the page with the changes you have made.
 Notice the differences in both pages when adjusting the width of the window.

  	![In the left, the page is applying the @media style, in the right, the style is omitted](./images/In-the-left,-the-page-is-applying-the-@media-style,-in-the-right,-the-style-is-omitted.png?raw=true "In the left, the page is applying the @media style, in the right, the style is omitted")